 The tale is told as … Continue reading

 The word gifted has never been applied to a kid like Donovan Curtis.
 It’s usually more like Don’t try this at home.
 So when the troublemaker pulls a major prank at his middle school, he thinks he’s finally gone too far.
 But thanks to a mix-up by one of the administrators, instead of getting in trouble, Donovan is sent to the Academy of Scholastic Distinction (ASD), a special program for gifted and talented students.

 It wasn’t exactly what Donovan had intended, but there couldn’t be a more perfect hideout for someone like him.
 That … Continue reading

 The Prince Warriors (The Prince Warriors #1)

 The battle is real.

 As brothers, Xavier and Evan are used to battling each other.
 But now they’re discovering that there is a much bigger battle going on all around them.
 And it’s their turn to fight.
 Based on Ephesians 6:10–18, The Prince Warriors is the first book in Priscilla Shirer’s epic new series that brings to life the invisible struggle ensuing in the spiritual realm.
-Xavier, Evan, and their friends have typical lives until they enter … Continue reading
+Xavier, Evan, and their friends have typical … Continue reading

 Elsie Mae Has Something to Say